 - Calculates and collects a variety of fees and taxes and issues payment receipts

-- Assists departmental supervisors and employees, county and city employees, attorneys, paralegals, secretaries, bankers, surveyors, appraisers, title searcher, realtors and customers with their requests for documents, information, guidance, advice, etc.
+- Assists departmental supervisors and employees, county and city employees, attorneys, paralegals, secretaries, bankers, surveyors, appraisers, title searchers, realtors and customers with their requests for documents, information, guidance, advice, etc.

 - Record and/or certify copies of military discharges as a courtesy to Fort Campbell and the Military